eserlxl/lightXDE/README.md

 ## Goals
 - Minimal, reproducible, and robust Plasma desktop
 - No display manager required
-- Full desktop experience with `startx` as default launcher
+- Full desktop experience with automatic Plasma launch on TTY1 after login (no manual 'startx' needed)

 ---
 See `docs/` for technical details and customization tips.